 In what way is God calling you to acknowledge your weakness and lean on Him today?

 Sara Hagerty is wife to her best friend Nate, and a mother of six, including four children adopted from Africa and two through natural childbirth.
-Sara writes regularly about life’s delays, finding God in the unlikely, motherhood, marriage, and adoption in her two books, Unseen: The Gift of Being Hidden in a World That Loves to Be Noticed and .
+Sara writes regularly about life’s delays, finding God in the unlikely, motherhood, marriage, and adoption in her two books, and .